rafaelsoledade/jpmorgan.simplestocks/README.md

 ## Program Interface

 When running the project all the operations will be calculated for a set of pre-defined parameters.
-The results will be displayed on scree.
-A web service invocation approach could be developed in a future release, using simple Spark or Spring setups to request a web service with some given parameters to get the intended result.
+The results will be displayed on screen.
+Even though this part was not really specified in the exercise, a web service invocation approach could be developed in a future release using, for example, Spring annotations to request a REST WS with some given parameters that calls a Stock operation and returns the intended result.

 ## Tests